-Is Incognito Mode of Your Browser Really Safe?
+What Is Incognito Mode and Is It Really Safe?

 Sometimes it’s our desire to google something too private.
 Or just a need to look up a thing we don’t anybody else who’s using the same device to see.
 The point is, sometimes we all use the Incognito mode of our browser.
 But is Incognito Mode safe enough?
 Does it protect your personal data and identity?
 Let’s figure it out together.